 - prey (food choice)

-In addition, TDR-loggers (time, depth and temperature recorders) and GLS loggers (Global Location Sensing) are being used to study activity patterns, migratory routes and winter ecology.
+In addition, TDR-loggers (time, depth and temperature recorders), GLS loggers (Global Location Sensing) and GPS loggers are being used to study activity patterns, migratory routes and winter ecology.

 Places and areas